redhat-best-practices-for-k8s/certsuite/docs/test-output.md

 ## Compare claim files from two different Test Suite runs

-Partners can use the `tnf claim compare` tool in order to compare two claim files.
+Partners can use the `certsuite claim compare` tool in order to compare two claim files.
 The differences are shown in a table per section.
 This tool can be helpful when the result of some test cases is different between two (consecutive) runs, as it shows configuration differences in both the Test Suite config and the cluster nodes that could be the root cause for some of the test cases results discrepancy.